Appearance

 The problem: A BUY signal lists the entry zone as "1.1050 - 1.1000".
 The high boundary (1.1050) is listed first and the low boundary (1.1000) second.
 Technically, the zone is inverted -- it should be "1.1000 - 1.1050" for a BUY.

-How TTMT catches it: The Entry Zone Validator detects inverted zones (where the low value is higher than the high value) and silently swaps them.
+How TTMT catches it: The entry-zone checks detect inverted zones (where the low value is higher than the high value) and silently swap them.

 This is one of the most common formatting issues -- many signal providers naturally list the nearest price first, regardless of whether it is the high or low of the zone.
 TTMT handles this automatically without rejecting the signal.